Last Updated on

-As a result also can come tiredness.
-If you don’t get enough proper sleep, you will be tired, however it is not necessarily related to the mountain sickness, but rather emotional setting.
+As a result, also comes tiredness.
+If you don’t get enough proper sleep, you will be tired, however, it is not necessarily related to the mountain sickness, but rather emotional setting.

 Swelling hands: My hand fingers have increased in size after Chame (2600 m).
 Nevertheless, it was because I always kept my hands down plus, the day before, my hips and chest were aching a bit from the weight of the backpack, thus I put a bit of load on my arms.
 This has also contributed to the swelling.

-Headaches: most of people experience headaches during climate/weather/pressure/altitude change.
+Headaches: most of the people experience headaches during climate/weather/pressure/altitude change.

 Local people always advise a “sleep test”.
 After sleeping and drinking water, your headache, tiredness and several other symptoms go as a rule.
 If they are progressing, consult the doctor – you might have to descend to a lower altitude till you feel better.